 Part Summary requires specific controls.
-Appendix A - Glossary Explains the terms used in the DCP. management plan Provides details to guide subdivision and building development applications and works, to minimise the risk of developments increasing the risk of, and impacts from, soil and groundwater salinity.
-Identifies trees that are subject to the tree preservation provisions of the Precinct Plans, and provides a list of plant species that are preferred for use in landscaping within the Precinct.
+Appendix A - Glossary Explains the terms used in the DCP.
+Appendix B - Salinity management plan Provides details to guide subdivision and building development applications and works, to minimise the risk of developments increasing the risk of, and impacts from, soil and groundwater salinity.
+Appendix C - Prescribed trees and preferred species Identifies trees that are subject to the tree preservation provisions of the Precinct Plans, and provides a list of plant species that are preferred for use in landscaping within the Precinct.